Jake isn’t dead.

 INSIDE THE WINSOME SAILOR, A TAVERN IN GULFSIDE, A DIFFERENT DAY

-Elaine, wearing a thin, loose-fitting white robe draped over her shoulders, stands beside a filthy table in a shadowed corner of the tavern.
+Elaine, wearing a loose-fitting white robe draped over her shoulders, stands beside a filthy table in a shadowed corner of the tavern.
 Scarlet leans back in a rickety chair, one leather-clad leg up on the table’s surface.
 She’s eyeing a fat-bodied beetle that is crawling across the sticky wood, oblivious to the danger it is in.
 Scarlet’s left hand hovers in the air nearby, index finger primed and ready to flick the insect away.

 “We’re going to the beach,” Elaine announces, smoothing the thin robe over her hips.
 Underneath, she wears a casual dress over her modest swimwear.
 Despite the layers, she feels moderately exposed, standing there in the grimy tavern.
 She forces herself to smile.
 “It’s going to be fun.
 Wanna come with?”